SecureStartKit

 Database

-Supabase security model and data access patterns.
+Supabase security model, RLS deny-all posture, and the backend-only data access pattern.

 // actions/your-feature.ts